Mario & Luigi: Dream Team: Gameplay

 Dreamy Luigi assumes the formation of a vine (top).
 The player is interacting with Luigi's mustache (bottom), causing the vine to extend.

 Mario & Luigi: Dream Team features top-down role-playing gameplay similar to previous Mario & Luigi titles; the player simultaneously controls Mario and Luigi, who are mapped to separate buttons on the Nintendo 3DS.
 Mario and Luigi explore the game's setting, Pi'illo Island in an overworld fashion, with the island's locales acting as individual levels.
 The overworld contains puzzles and minigames for the player to complete, and some platforming elements that hinder progression.
 As the game progresses, the duo will learn some new "Bros.
 Attacks", which are incorporated into solving puzzles or reaching previously inaccessible areas.

 To save the inhabitants of Pi'illo Island, Mario is required to enter the "Dream World", which takes place within Luigi's dreams, and Mario is aided by the Luigi of the Dream World, "Dreamy Luigi".
 Dream World aspects are two-dimensional and are centered around platforming, and are visible on the top screen of the Nintendo 3DS.
 On the bottom screen is a sleeping Luigi, and when the player interacts with him using the touchscreen, aspects of the Dream World are affected.
 For example, making Luigi sneeze will cause a gust of wind to blow.
 Mario can take command of an increasingly populated group of Luigis known as "Luiginoids", which takes on new abilities and forms as the game progresses, such as smashing through blocks and rolling downhill in a ball formation.

 Combat in Dream Team is turn-based; when the duo encounters an enemy in both worlds a battle sequence will commence.
 The player can obtain various weaponry and utilities on Pi'illo Island that aid in battle and help give an advantage over the enemy.
 When an attack is selected, the player must use timed button presses to successfully execute the attack and maximize damage to the enemy.
 Bros.
 Attacks learned in the overworld can also be used in battle, which require more complex inputs but deal more damage.
 The player can also use varying inputs to defend them from enemy attacks or to avoid taking damage entirely.
-In the Dream World, Mario is aided by the Luiginoids; in place of the Bros.
+In the Dream World, Mario battles alone against groups of enemies and attacks once per turn, however, he is aided by the Luiginoids, who boost his basic attacks and stats.
+In place of the Bros.
 Attacks are "Luiginary Attacks", which also incorporate the Luiginoids, such as tilting the console to steer a rolling ball of Luiginoids to run over an enemy.
 Boss battles involve turning the 3DS sideways in a portrait-style manner, and Dreamy Luigi assumes a giant formation to defeat another enemy of the same size.
 Dream Team offers an easy and hard mode, which determines the difficulty of combat and boss battles.